sumandari/parsing-mac-interface-status/README.md

 ## Result

-Microsoft Excel file report with
+Microsoft Excel file report with list of Interface with port status , Mac vendor/address ,Vlan etc. Sheet are generated with its host name.